A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 #### Inspecting the Environment

-You can inspect the changes that it has made to our environment variables by running the following commands in a new terminal (where source /opt/ros/kinetic/setup.bash has not already been executed before).
+I can inspect the changes that it has made to our environment variables by running the following commands in a new terminal (where source /opt/ros/kinetic/setup.bash has not already been executed before).

 <p align="right">
 <img src="./img/13.png" alt="Inspecting the Environment" width="600" height="200" />